AmmarIrfanDev/Vortex/README.md

 9) Open ```Vortex.sln``` (you need Visual Studio 2022 installed if you have not done so already)

-10) Build the solution once in Debug and Release.
+10) Build the solution once in Release.

 11) Paste all of the dll files in Vortex/x64/Release and Vortex/x64/Debug